google-research/dex-lang/julia/README.md

 It is not presently possible to `juliaize` arrays (but you can get them as the output of functions, see below).

-To convert functions into something you can execute, use `NativeFunction`.
+To convert function `Atom`s into something you can execute, use `NativeFunction`.

 ```julia
 julia> const add_two = NativeFunction(m.addTwo)